ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 * Meaning: Provides a short description of the scheme.

-* Reference: Provides a pointer to an IETF-approved specification that registered the contact URI scheme.
+* Reference: Provides a pointer to an IETF-approved specification that defines the contact URI scheme.

 * Change Controller: Indicates the person or entity, with contact information if appropriate.